 Cyber Crime is another problem faced in schools today.While Cyber-Bullying takes place on the net, today’s phones are capable of accessing the internet so Cyber Crimes can take place in the classroom itself!
 The availability of cheap camera phones has made it very easy for pictures to be taken within the classroom itself.
 In one incident, a student took the photograph of a teacher while he was teaching in the class.
 In more serious instances, we have often heard of MMS Scandals and incidents of blackmailing leading to sexual exploitation and extortion.
 An important step that every school should take is to ban the use of Mobile phones in school.
 Teachers should be more alert about their surroundings as this alertness will help prevent students from watching movies on their camera phones.
 Parents should be constantly counselled not to allow their children to carry their phones to school.

-The banning of Corporal Punishment however should be accepted with grace as beating a child is not the only way of disciplining a child.
-Unfortunately such cases keep being reported in the medial off and on.
-In some cases it could be a mere case of spanking but in some cases it could be even more serious with ruptured ear-drums, or cut lips!
-Physical wounds however heal quickly, but the emotional or mental wounds do not heal easily, and it is this mental trauma, the embarrassment of being publically slapped that destroys the child’s mental peace!
+The banning of Corporal Punishment, however, should be accepted with grace as beating a child is not the only way of disciplining a child.
+Unfortunately such cases keep being reported in the media off and on.
+In some cases it could be a mere case of spanking but in some cases, it could be even more serious with ruptured ear-drums, or cut lips!
+Physical wounds, however, heal quickly, but the emotional or mental wounds do not heal easily, and it is this mental trauma, the embarrassment of being publically slapped that destroys the child’s mental peace!
 I have come across cases where the teacher was being partial to a particular gender of students, and treating the opposite gender harshly, making unnecessary comments or remarks!
 This in itself is a dangerous symptom of gender bias, a personality disorder which might lead to further complications!
-Teachers should not pick on a particular student every now and then to reprimand him or her.
+Teachers should not pick on a particular student every now and then to reprimand him or her in front of others.
 It is better to talk to the student face to face and get things straightened out.

 Technorati Tags: Safety at School